Dr Ana Mootoosamy – The London Therapist

 Making the decision to come to therapy is one of the most difficult things to do – admitting that you need help, especially for your mental health, is a very tough step to take.
 After many sleepless nights, swamped by thoughts, or finding life unbearable, it might be difficult to know where to turn to.

 When things feel overwhelming, it is important to have hope that change can happen.
 It may not be instant, but change will come, and coming to therapy can be transformational.
+Unlike short-term fixes, psychoanalytic psychotherapy offers a space to explore the root causes of distress.
+We work toward lasting change rather than just symptom management

 In our first session, I would ask you to tell me what brings you to therapy today, and I would ask you more about your physical health and important events from your life history, from infancy to the present.